 Most people look at the bottom line and think that’s the most important aspect of their business, but they would be wrong.
-Why you say?
+Why do you say?
 Well, if you think about how much of an impact marketing has, it puts the current sales in a situation where your growth becomes stagnant.
-If you did not market, you could not realistically grow very much, leaving you with the sales you have now and little more.
+If you did not market, you could not really grow very much, leaving you with the sales you have now and little more.
 Plus, you would have a very hard time getting new sales leads since no one would know about what you have for sale.

 Marketing vs Sales

 Think of any time you have recently gone to buy something.
 You already have most of the decision made up in your head, right?
 You have done the research, figured out the best price, figured out what bells and whistles you want your purchase to come with, and THEN you speak to someone in sales.
 Well, that’s great in many ways, as you have decided that buying the product or service is in your best interest.
 However, as it said at the beginning, you already have the majority of the decision made before you ever reach out to the person that is actually going to sell you what you want.
 Why is this?
 Marketing!